Reduce Inflammation NOW to Avoid Cancer, Heart Disease, and Alzheimer’s Later

 - GLA, 500 mg daily

-- BCM-95 Curcumin, 750 mg/day (note: there are lots of Curcumin products available, the BCM-95 has been the type that has really been shown to reduce inflammation.
-One brand is Curapro, but as long as you look for the “BCM-95” you should be go to go!
+- BCM-95 Curcumin, 750 mg daily (Note: there are lots of Curcumin products available — BCM-95 is the type that has been shown to reduce inflammation.
+One brand is Curapro, but as long as you look for the “BCM-95” you should be go to go!)

 Be sure to check with us if you take prescription medication before you start any supplements.
 If you are under a doctor’s care, for an illness, chronic condition, or pregnancy, be sure to consult with your physician before adding any supplements to your routine.